arees88/ML_Azure_P3_Capstone/README.md

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

+This section includes the link to the project screencast.
+The screencast shows the entire process of the working ML application, including a demonstration of:

 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response

+Video is available at the following link: https://www.youtube.com/watch?v=t6qs7EGLrmU

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.